 It turns out photopolymer resin is fundamentally incompatible with platinum silicone curing, and while this can be mitigated to some degree by the finishing process (especially heat treatment), a boundary layer of uncured silicone is still present where the mold comes into contact with the master.

 The technical staff at Smooth-On were very helpful in explaining that they normally don’t recommend using platinum cure silicones in SLA prints, but that if I insisted, I should try their products Inhibit X and XTC-3D.
 I’m afraid I had to insist!

-Inhibit X (MSDS) is a very thin, clear liquid with copious flammability and explosiveness warnings that brushes onto the SLA part, insulating it from the curing silicone.
-It applies very smoothly and retains a very surprising amount of detail, leaving even small imperfections like the print striations clearly visible in the finished part.
+Inhibit X (MSDS) is a very thin, clear liquid with copious flammability and explosiveness warnings that brushes onto the SLA part and reacts somehow with it.
+It applies very smoothly and retains all detail, leaving even small imperfections like the print striations clearly visible in the finished part.
 It should not appreciably change the shape of anything, so it’s very good for molding.
 You apply it liberally in at least two coats, allow time to dry, and then cover with Mann Ease Release if you’d like.
 Edit: Better yet, if you can fit your part in a jar with it, soaking the part for 5 minutes works absolute wonders.

 It’s not the cheapest chemical, but you absolutely get what you pay for.
 After performing my finishing process from part 1 and applying only Inhibit X to test, my molds cured to a very nearly usable state.